CheAlex/test_task_4/README.md

 #### SQL queries

-SQL queries are located in `queries.sql`
+SQL queries are located in `queries.sql`.
+You can connect to MySQL through `172.16.5.11:3306`.